SixArm/consulting-agreement/README.md

 ### Debar

-The expression "Debar" means to officially bar, ban, or exclude someone from doing something.
+The expression "Debar" shall mean to officially bar, ban, or exclude someone from doing something.
 The expression "Debarred" is the past tense.
-The expression "Debarment" means the process of being debarred.
+The expression "Debarment" shall mean the process of being debarred.

 Reasons for Debarment include, but are not limited to: